bic-marz/PYdvent-Of-Code/README.md

 # Advent of Code – Python Toolkit

-A lightweight Python workflow for solving [Advent of Code](https://adventofcode.com/) puzzles inside VS Code, complete with scaffolding, linting, and a friendly CLI runner.
+A lightweight Python workflow for solving [Advent of Code](https://adventofcode.com/) puzzles inside VS Code, with scaffolding and a friendly CLI runner.

 ## Requirements